Extended Few-Shot Learning: Exploiting Existing Resources for Novel Tasks

-In many practical few-shot learning problems, even though labeled examples are scarce, there are abundant auxiliary data sets that potentially contain useful information.
-We propose a framework to address the challenges of efficiently selecting and effectively using auxiliary data in image classification.
-Given an auxiliary dataset and a notion of semantic similarity among classes, we automatically select pseudo shots, which are labeled examples from other classes related to the target task.
-We show that naively assuming that these additional examples come from the same distribution as the target task examples does not significantly improve accuracy.
+In many practical few-shot learning problems, even though labeled examples are scarce, there are abundant auxiliary datasets that potentially contain useful information.
+We propose the problem of extended few-shot learning to study these scenarios.
+We then introduce a framework to address the challenges of efficiently selecting and effectively using auxiliary data in few-shot image classification.
+Given a large auxiliary dataset and a notion of semantic similarity among classes, we automatically select pseudo shots, which are labeled examples from other classes related to the target task.
+We show that naive approaches, such as (1) modeling these additional examples the same as the target task examples or (2) using them to learn features via transfer learning, only increase accuracy by a modest amount.
 Instead, we propose a masking module that adjusts the features of auxiliary data to be more similar to those of the target classes.
-We show that this masking module can improve accuracy by up to 18 accuracy points, particularly when the auxiliary data is semantically distant from the target task.
-We also show that incorporating pseudo shots improves over the current state-of-the-art few-shot image classification scores by an average of 4.81 percentage points of accuracy on 1-shot tasks and an average of 0.31 percentage points on 5-shot tasks.
-Code is available at: \href{https://github.com/Reza-esfandiarpoor/pseudo-shots}{https://github.com/Reza-esfandiarpoor/pseudo-shots}
+We show that this masking module performs better than naively modeling the support examples and transfer learning by 4.68 and 6.03 percentage points, respectively.
+Code is available at: \href{https://github.com/BatsResearch/efsl}{https://github.com/BatsResearch/efsl}.